j-berg-au/BOUNDLESS/content/Character Creation/Adepts/Classes/Strategist.md

 You choose an ally within Range 8, who may perform a *Basic Attack* as a Reaction.

 **REPOSITION!
 (4+)**
 You choose an ally within Range 8, who may immediately move up to their **SPEED** as a Reaction.
+This movement does not trigger any other Reactions.
 ##### Leadership
 You gain the [[Adept Talents#Watch Out!|Watch Out!]] talent for free, without it counting towards the number of Talents you know.